Responsible Disclosure

 3. Safe harbor

-Researchers acting in good faith under this policy are authorized to perform their work and will not be pursued under the CFAA, equivalents elsewhere, or our own terms of service, provided they:
+Researchers acting in good faith under this policy are authorised to perform their work and will not be pursued under the CFAA, equivalents elsewhere, or our own terms of service, provided they:

 We will not pursue legal action against good-faith research that follows this policy.